awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancer-getting-started.md

 Alternatively, to create a Network Load Balancer, see [Getting Started with Network Load Balancers](http://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html) in the *User Guide for Network Load Balancers*\.
 To create a Classic Load Balancer, see [Create a Classic Load Balancer](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-getting-started.html) in the *User Guide for Classic Load Balancers*\.

 ## Before You Begin<a name="prerequisites"></a>
 + Decide which two Availability Zones you will use for your EC2 instances\.
 Configure your virtual private cloud \(VPC\) with at least one public subnet in each of these Availability Zones\.
+These public subnets are used to configure the load balancer\.
+You can launch your EC2 instances in other subnets of these Availability Zones instead\.
 + Launch at least one EC2 instance in each Availability Zone\.
 Be sure to install a web server, such as Apache or Internet Information Services \(IIS\), on each EC2 instance\.
 Ensure that the security groups for these instances allow HTTP access on port 80\.

 ## Step 1: Select a Load Balancer Type<a name="select-load-balancer-type"></a>